Intern Ultrasound

 9. Identify and describe common renal ultrasound findings including hydronephrosis, simple cyst, and complex cyst.

-10. Demonstrate the technique for evaluation of early pregnancy via transabdominal and transvaginal approaches.
+10. Demonstrate the technique for evaluation of early pregnancy via transabdominal.

 11. Identify and describe the differences in appearance between soft tissue cellulitis and abscess.